-Note: (A) As outlined in the Plan's Investment policy
+Note: (A) As outlined in the Plan's Investment policy and presented in the Plan's 2015-2016 CAFR

 Discount Rate.
 The discount rate used to measure the total pension liability was 7.65 percent.
 The Plan's fiduciary net position was projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate for calculating the total pension liability is equal to the long-term expected rate of return.